-- Actor Allusion: Roger's first lines in the episode "Leviathan?"
+- Actor Allusion: English dub Roger's first lines in the episode "Leviathan"?
 "I'd say you have the wrong guy; I'm not exactly a bounty hunter."

 - Adored by the Network: In terms of anime that [adult swim] actually likes, it ranks up there with Cowboy Bebop and FLCL.
 Not only did they co-produce the second season (thus granting [adult swim] permanent airing rights to it), but they've aired it enough times to make back the season's budget several times over.
-On the other hand, the first season hasn't aired since back in the early 2000s, though this can be chalked up to the show falling into limbo after Bandai ceased production.
+On the other hand, the first season hasn't aired since back in the early 2000s, note though this can be chalked up to the show falling into limbo after Bandai Entertaiment closing and [adult swim] barely having a relationship with Sentai Filmworks after they got the rights.

 - Anime First: Anime -> Manga -> Second season.
 As a result, some ideas from the (considerably darker) manga end up in the second season.
 The second season was then followed up by more Manga (unreleased in the US), with the purpose of tying up the manga continuity with the previously aired season.